What Is The Draw On Golf Cart Motor: Power Consumption Guide

 Understanding Golf Cart Motor Amperage Draw

-The electrical current drawn by your golf cart motor is a key factor in how your cart performs and how long your batteries last.
-Let's break down what this means and why it matters.
+The electrical current drawn by your golf cart motor is a key factor in performance and battery life.
+Here's what this means and why it matters.

 What Exactly Is Amperage Draw?

-Amperage draw refers to the amount of electrical current that flows from your batteries to your motor when the cart is in operation.
-Think of it like water flowing through a pipe:
+Amperage draw is how much electricity flows from your batteries to the motor.
+Think of it like water in a pipe:

 • The voltage (typically 36V or 48V in golf carts) is like the water pressure